 3. The moving estimate INCLUDES Maximum Value Protection (INSURANCE; full replacement cost protection.)
 Be certain that you understand that the movers' liability if there is an accident, is $.60/pound/article (carriers liability protection.)
 There is a huge difference between this and replacement cost!
 This should not be confused with a listed charge on the estimate, "insurance surcharge".
 This has nothing to do with the protection of your possessions.
 It refers to the protection of the movers' equipment.

 4. C & C Shipping and Moving include the packing of beds in our moving estimates.
 Make sure all estimates do, as it is the cleanest / safest way to ship beds.

 5. Not all movers are created equal!
 Check with the Better Business Bureau(BBB) to know who you are dealing with!
 Be certain that the mover is licensed, you know their name, not DBA (doing business as), and have an address that is an actual place of business.
 Beware of moving brokers, as you have no way of knowing who is going to pick up and move your household goods.
 For more info, check out this article.

 6. Make sure your mover/moving company has workman's compensation insurance.
 If they do not, and someone gets injured, you could be held responsible for health care and lost wages.

-7. Check the movers/moving company's safety record and size of fleet by going to ProtectYourMove.gov.
-Knowing that the carrier has a large fleet of moving trucks insures that they can provide the services they promise, without a surprise moving company showing up (brokered out business).
+7. Check the movers/moving company's safety record and size of the fleet by going to ProtectYourMove.gov.
+Knowing that the carrier has a large fleet of moving trucks ensures that they can provide the services they promise, without a surprise moving company showing up (brokered out business).

-8. Know how reliable a mover is for pick-up or deliver.
-At North American Van Lines, we are 96% on time for your pick up, and 92% on time for your delivery.
+8. Know how reliable a mover is for pick-up or delivery.
+At C & C Shipping, we are 96% on time for your pick up, and 92% on time for your delivery.